nccgroup/scrying/README.md

 * OCR on RDP usernames, either live or on a directory of images
 * Readme has pretty pictures of the output
 * NLA/auth to test credentials
+* Parse Dirble JSON output to grab screenshots of an entire website